Public Worship: The Heavenly Pattern

 So what does worship at that ancient Tent in the Wilderness have to do with my search for a church?
 I will relate a common experience thus far:

 - We are generally on the verge of being late.
-(Why is it easier to get to church on time when you are being paid and you are leading?)

 - The lights are lowered in the congregation and change in color and intensity as the music unfolds.
 Sometimes there is smoke but no one seems to be alarmed by this.